fleetdm/fleet/docs/Contributing/API-for-contributors.md

 - `needs_mdm_migration` means that the device fits all the requirements to allow the user to initiate an MDM migration to Fleet.
 - `renew_enrollment_profile` means that the device is currently unmanaged from MDM but should be DEP enrolled into Fleet.
-- `needs_windows_mdm_enrollment` means that the Windows device fits all the requirements to programmatically enroll to Fleet MDM.

 #### Get device's policies